liip/styleguide/README.md

 A living documentation of the components used, essentially, on [liip.ch](https://www.liip.ch).
 The goal of this documentation is to illustrate all the elements available and therefor have an overview of the style and behavior of the interface of the website.

-For more information about this project, visit [styleguide.liip.ch](http://styleguide.liip.ch).

 ## Project setup

 1. Clone the repository